ifwe/tds/doc/rest_api.md

 Some quick notes:

 * All data in requests and responses is in JSON
-* All `GET` requests to resource type roots (e.g., /applications) return lists of matching resources.
+* All `GET` requests to resource type roots (e.g., `/applications`) return lists of matching resources.
-    Well-behave clients should query URLs for specific resources (e.g, /applications/tds) when only that resource is desired rather than query the resource root with a large set of filters.
+    Well-behave clients should query URLs for specific resources (e.g, `/applications/tds`) when only that resource is desired rather than query the resource root or searching for that resource with a query.

+## Terminology

+* Collection URL: The URL for interacting with collections of resources (e.g., `/applications`)
+* Individual URL: The URL for interacting with a single known resource (e.g., `/applications/tds`)

 ## LDAP integration
 Integrate with LDAP to get tokens for users that are passed with each request for authentication.
 All requests should throw a `401: Unauthorized` without LDAP authentication.

-## Queries Overview
+## Methods Overview

 ### DELETE
 Returns nothing for successful `DELETE` requests.

 ### GET
-All `200` responses to `GET` requests are lists of matching objects.
+All `200` responses to `GET` requests are:

+* lists of matching objects for resource collection URLs.
+* JSON objects for individual resource URLs.

 ### POST
 `POST` requests run queries to see if any unique constraints will be violated